snowplow/dbt-snowplow-media-player/docs/markdown/snowplow_media_player_common_cols.md

 The `derived_tstamp` denoting the time when the last media player event belonging to the specific level of aggregation (e.g.: page_view by media) started.
 {% enddocs %}

-{% docs col_play_time_sec %}
+{% docs col_play_time_secs %}
-Estimated duration of play in seconds.
+Total seconds user spent playing content (excluding linear ads).
+If the media session entity is tracked with media events, the information is read from there.
+This is an accurate measurement provided by the tracker.

+ This also counts playback of rewatched content (see `content_watched_secs` for a measurement without considering rewatched content).

+If the media session entity is not tracked, the value is estimated.
 It is calculated using the percent_progress events that are fired during play.
 In case such an event is fired, it is assumed that the total section of the media in between the previous and current percent_progress is played through, even if the user seeks to another point in time within the audio / video.
 The more often these events are tracked (e.g. every 5% of the media's length) the more accurate the calculation becomes.
 {% enddocs %}

+{% docs col_paused_time_secs %}
+Total seconds user spent with paused content (excluding linear ads).

+This information is provided by the tracker in the media session context entity.
+If the media session entity is not tracked (when using our older tracking plugins or when it is disabled on the tracker), this property will be null.
+{% enddocs %}

+{% docs col_buffering_time_secs %}
+Total seconds that playback was buffering.

+Calculated on the tracker and provided through the media session context entity.
+If the media session entity is not tracked (when using our older tracking plugins or when it is disabled on the tracker), this property will be null.
+{% enddocs %}

+{% docs col_ads_time_secs %}
+Total seconds that ads played.

+Calculated on the tracker and provided through the media session context entity.
+If the media session entity is not tracked (when using our older tracking plugins or when it is disabled on the tracker), this property will be null.
+{% enddocs %}

+{% docs col_ads %}
+Number of ads played.

+Calculated on the tracker and provided through the media session context entity.
+If the media session entity is not tracked (when using our older tracking plugins or when it is disabled on the tracker), this property will be null.
+{% enddocs %}

+{% docs col_ads_clicked %}
+Number of ads that the user clicked on.

+Calculated on the tracker and provided through the media session context entity.
+If the media session entity is not tracked (when using our older tracking plugins or when it is disabled on the tracker), this property will be null.
+{% enddocs %}

+{% docs col_ads_skipped %}
+Number of ads that the user skipped.

+Calculated on the tracker and provided through the media session context entity.
+If the media session entity is not tracked (when using our older tracking plugins or when it is disabled on the tracker), this property will be null.
+{% enddocs %}

+{% docs col_ad_breaks %}
+Number of ad breaks played.

+Calculated on the tracker and provided through the media session context entity.
+If the media session entity is not tracked (when using our older tracking plugins or when it is disabled on the tracker), this property will be null.
+{% enddocs %}

+{% docs col_content_watched_secs %}
+Total seconds of the content played.
+Each part of the content played is counted once (i.e., counts rewinding or rewatching the same content only once).

+Calculated on the tracker and provided through the media session context entity.
+If the media session entity is not tracked (when using our older tracking plugins or when it is disabled on the tracker), this property will be null.
+{% enddocs %}

+{% docs col_content_watched_percent %}
+Percentage of the content played.

+Calculated on the tracker and provided through the media session context entity.
+If the media session entity is not tracked (when using our older tracking plugins or when it is disabled on the tracker), this property will be null.
+{% enddocs %}

-{% docs col_avg_play_time_min %}
+{% docs col_avg_play_time_mins %}
 Estimated average duration of plays in minutes.
+This also counts rewatched content (see `avg_content_watched_mins` for a measurement without considering rewatched content).

+If the media session context entity is tracked with events, the information is taken from there which makes it more accurate since it is calculated on the tracker.
+If the media session entity is not tracked (when using our older tracking plugins or when it is disabled on the tracker), this property will be null.
 {% enddocs %}

+{% docs col_avg_content_watched_mins %}
+Average duration of the content played in minutes.
+Each part of the content played is counted once (i.e., counts rewinding or rewatching the same content only once).

+Calculated on the tracker and provided through the media session context entity.
+If the media session entity is not tracked (when using our older tracking plugins or when it is disabled on the tracker), this property will be null.
+{% enddocs %}

 {% docs col_avg_play_time_sec %}
 Estimated average duration of plays in seconds.
+This also counts rewatched content (see `content_watched_secs` for a measurement without considering rewatched content).

+If the media session context entity is tracked with events, the information is taken from there which makes it more accurate since it is calculated on the tracker.
 {% enddocs %}

 {% docs col_first_play %}